ixoncloud/component-workspace/README.md

-# IXON Component Workspace
+# IXON Custom Component Workspace

-This is a template for a custom components workspace.
+This is a template for a custom component workspace.

 To create a new project based on this template using degit: